ADD-SP/ngx_waf/rust/README.md

   loaded with `error` and a second message (`<file>: Cannot read configuration.`).
 What stops the start up, and the primary message, are the same.
+* A line of a rule file the C implementation could not use is a configuration error here: a prefix length outside the family (`1.2.3.4/33`, `fe80::1/129`), a character between that number and the end of the line (`1.2.3.4/8x`) and a line longer than the buffer the IPv4/IPv6 parser copies into are refused while the configuration is read.
+The C implementation wrapped the number into a mask and added a block the trie could never match, so the rule silently did nothing (`1.2.3.4/33` and `5.6.7.8/40` did not block their own address), and it aborted on some inputs: a negative suffix (`1.2.3.4/-1`) with a segmentation fault, an over-long line through the buffer overflow check of the build.
 * The CC counters live in a growable tag directory and a table that evicts a rotating victim when it is full, so a zone with many tags or a flood from many addresses keeps counting instead of losing protection.